stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

   leaseDurationSeconds: 60
 EOF
 ```
-Note: the name listed here will be the CLUSTER_NAME of your hosted cluster.
+Note: the name listed here will be the registred name of your hosted cluster in ACM/MCE.
 The name provided in the `HostedCluster` annotation `cluster.open-cluster-management.io/managedcluster-name` must match the name given to the `ManagedCluster` resource.
+If the annotation is not present, the `ManagedCluster.Name` must be the `InfraID` of the `HostedCluster`.
+If the annotation and `ManagedCluster.Name` do not match, the console will display the cluster as `Pending import`, and can not be utilized by ACM/MCE.

 10. Check the status of your hosted cluster via: